Ski & snowboard holidays in Bardonecchia and hotels in Bardonecchia, Italy

 Bebop Soundclub is also a great night-time hotspot and can be found halfway up Via Medial (the high street) virtually immediately opposite UniCredit Bank.
 Enjoy!

 Bardonecchia is located immediately next to the French border and for those arriving by car from Lyon in France, is the first exit in Italy immediately after Frejus tunnel.
 For those arriving by plane, Turin (Torino, airport code TRN) is the nearest airport and the resort is easily reached by public transport – a quick Airport Shuttle Bus into Turin city centre to Torino Porta Nuova railway station (the last stop of the bus).
 Bus tickets are sold from the kiosk in the airport arrivals area and they speak English at the kiosk.
 Once at the railway station, it is a direct train for Bardonecchia costing roughly 8€’s per adult or 1/2 price per child.
-For the cheapest flights and to book hire cars in English, please click the following links:
+Bardonecchia flights are from Ryanair, EasyJet or British Airways and for the cheapest Bardonecchia flights and to book Bardonecchia hire cars in English, please click the following links: